cullylarson/base-wordpress-project/readme.md

 ## Theme

 The theme folder just has some essential files in it.
-It isn't a complete theme.
+It isn't a complete theme, though it will activate.

 `functions.php` includes a few files from `lib/setup`.
 One is `Autoload.php`, which adds an autoloader for composer and for anything namespaced in the project.